 Molecular testing of the tumor

 Your doctor may recommend running laboratory tests on a tumor sample to identify specific genes, proteins, and other factors, such as tumor markers, unique to the tumor.
+Some biomarkers may help doctors determine a patient’s prognosis (see Grades and Prognostic Factors ).
 Researchers are examining biomarkers to find ways to diagnose a brain tumor before symptoms begin.
-Results of these tests may help decide whether your treatment options include a type of treatment called targeted therapy (see Treatment Options ).
+Ultimately, results of these tests may help decide whether your treatment options include a type of treatment called targeted therapy (see Treatment Options ).